Shivam4408/learning-reactjs/README.md

 # learning-reactjs
-all possible topics of react will be used in this project.
+All possible topics of react will be used in this project.
 All topics with simple implimentation is presented here in this repository.